jacobkrit/Docker-Data-Transfer/README.md

 13. data directory <= **type: String**
 14. data file (raw or processed spectra) - the data could be included as part of the .json file <= **type: String**
 15. gain file <= **type: String**

-**Note:** This application uses Docker to facilitate simpler program modifications between various lab/office devices while collecting, transferring, and storing chemical data.
-Using additional packages and dependencies makes Docker more effective, but the fundamentals remain the same.
-I easily may adapt to more advanced and enterprise applications of data management tools.

-### Previous Version without environmental variables
-when you insert static variabes we do not use the docker compose, nor is needed `.yml`
-1. `sudo docker build -t serial_receiver .`
-2. `sudo docker run -t -i --device=/dev/ttyACM0 IMAGE_ID`
-- by using the --device flag we give access to the dev directory through which we receive our data